TrazelDev/TrazelOs/README.md

 # Trazel operating system - specializes mainly in managing memory

 ## OS that mainly focuses on managing memory using paging, virtual memory, and a free memory pool for dynamic allocation of memory.
+> [!NOTE]
+> This project represents a refactored and improved version of an earlier project.
+It is currently under development, with the aim of migrating all the features from the old project to this new iteration.

 ## Building:
 > [!NOTE]